01 of 09

 There are several places to eat in the Wizarding World of Harry Potter.

-Tip: The outdoor eating area behind The Three Broomsticks is a quieter area to rest and sit a spell.
+The outdoor eating area behind The Three Broomsticks is a quieter area to rest and sit down for a little bit.
 If some members of your party want to ride coasters, others can relax in this area which can be reached without walking through the restaurant.

 Also in Diagon Alley, you can pop into Florean Fortescue's Ice-Cream Parlour for scoops or soft-serve ice cream in flavors that run the gamut from the usual to the interesting.
 In the morning hours, Continental breakfast items and pastries are available along with bottled pumpkin juice, teas, and water.